maxofn/ESA_GAS/README.md

 ### Fit a Linear Regression Model

-So we fit the simple and widely used linear regression model.
+So we fit a simple linear regression model.

 ``` r
 fit <- lm(demand ~ flow)